Cefigueredo/cpp-assessment/README.md

-# Amadeus Technical Assessment
+# C++ Technical Assessment

 Owner: Carlos Figueredo - Software Engineer

-This project is a technical assessment for Amadeus.
+This project is a technical assessment.
 The project is a C++ application that reads a file in format XML or JSON containing a list of employees.
 It calculates the average salary of the employees, prints the employees with the highest salary and displays the employees ordered by ID.

 This project was developed on a Macbook Pro with macOS Sonoma 14.3.1 and chip M1 Pro.
 The project was developed using C++20 in Visual Studio Code.